rlivings39/learning-ai/pytorch-intro/README.md

 # PyTorch Intro

-This is some intro material for using PyTorch.
+This is some [intro material](https://pytorch.org/tutorials/beginner/basics/intro.html) for using PyTorch from pytorch.org

 ## Usage